-Subcortical Vascular Dementia: What It Is, And What To Expect If You Have It
+Subcortical Vascular Dementia: What To Expect If You Have A Neuro-Disease

-While both dementia and Alzheimer’s disease affect the brain, they do so in different ways.
-In subcortical vascular dementia, there is more damage to the white matter of the brain, less atrophy in the hippocampus, and no cerebrovascular amyloid deposits or plaques.
+While both dementia and Alzheimer’s disease can affect the brain, they typically do so in different ways.
+In subcortical vascular dementia, there is normally more damage to the white matter of the brain, less atrophy in the hippocampus, and no cerebrovascular amyloid deposits or plaques.

-There are two main types of subcortical vascular dementia, although it may have many different causes.
-The two primary types are Binswanger's Disease, which has more damage to the white matter of the brain due to hardening of the arteries, and multiple lacunar infarctions, which is related more to mini strokes.
+There tend to be two main types of subcortical vascular dementia, although it may have many different causes.
+The two primary types include Binswanger's Disease, which usually involves more damage to the nerve fibers in the brain, called white matter, due to the hardening of the arteries, and multiple lacunar infarctions, which can be related to mini strokes.
+These deep white matter abnormalities and lacunar infarctions can disturb basal ganglia-thalamocortical circuits that facilitate social behaviors, task switching, and other important functions.
+Magnetic resonance imaging scans have found that alterations in deep white matter are also connected to Alzheimer’s disease.
+Additionally, the most common manifestation of mixed dementia is co-occurring Alzheimer’s and vascular dementia.

-If you're having symptoms that cause you concern, it may be important to keep track of them.
-Write them down, or if this is difficult for you, ask a loved one to take notes.
-The following are some of the subcortical vascular dementia symptoms.
+If you're experiencing symptoms that cause you concern, impede daily function, or accompany other health problems, it may be important to keep track of them.
+Write them down, or if this is difficult for you, you might ask a loved one to take notes.
+The following can be some of the subcortical vascular dementia symptoms.

-• Psychomotor slowness - it takes longer to turn thought into action
+• Psychomotor slowness - Taking longer to turn thought into action

 • Forgetfulness